 In some cases, you may also have to clear a third hoop, which could mean undergoing one or more tests, like an EKG, a chest x-ray, or an exercise stress test.

-Finally, a fourth hoop may require you--or, more likely, your physician--to share your medical records so your potential insurer can review any treatment you’ve received for past or current conditions or issues.
+Finally, a fourth hoop may require you to share your medical records.
+That's so your potential insurer can review any treatment you’ve received for past or current conditions or issues.

 Should you make your way through all of those hoops without a hitch, your application likely will be approved.